 The exceptions (yes, there are a couple)

-As you would expect, it’s not a complete washout… there are a few specific reasons why you would have more than one audience of data on your Mailchimp Account
+As you would expect, it’s not a complete one way street… there are a few reasons why you would have more than one audience in your Mailchimp account:<

 My main criteria for having more than one audience is “will I ever need to send the same email to everyone?”
 If the answer is yes… that’s an audience, if not, then you can split it up.

 There are three main objections I hear from those who try and maintain multiple Mailchimp lists: